 Sleep: Ensure you get ample sleep before your Personal Hackathon.

 Prepare: Bring everything you need to be maximally productive, and leave your non-work problems at the door.

-Plan: Plan out your workflow on paper on an hour to hour basis.
+Plan: Plan out your workflow on an hour to hour basis.
 Keep in mind how your energy and attention will fluctuate throughout the day.
 Estimate how long each task will take and verify your assumptions after the day is over.

 Clarity Cheat: Empty your email inbox, virtual desktop, and physical desktop by temporarily hiding the unprocessed items.
 For example, move all emails into a “To Do” folder.

 Chunk Tasks: Break down larger, more complex projects into smaller chunks.
 Often the more complex or difficult the project, the smaller the chunk required.

 Most Important Things: Work on your most important or most difficult task first thing before other less important tasks begin to distract you.
 Practice the Eisenhower Method, which categorizes tasks into four quadrants.
 Tasks which are important but not urgent (Quadrant II) work especially well at a Personal Hackathon.
 Tasks which are both important and urgent (Quadrant I) often do as well.
 Ignore unimportant and not urgent (Quadrant IV) and unimportant and urgent (Quadrant III) tasks.

 Emotional High: Choose the most emotionally-sensitive tasks you have.
 This may include tasks you’ve procrastinated on for some time and are urgently due.
 Aim to reach an emotional high by the end of the day.
 This is usually compatible with your “Most Important Thing”.